February 15–20, 2021 North American winter storm: Southern Plains and Deep South

 Due to the storm, Oklahoma City saw 4 in of snow, Tulsa, Oklahoma picked up 5 in, and Dallas saw 1 in.
 Eastern Texas and much of Louisiana also saw over 0.5 in of freezing rain accretion.
 Both the Houston and San Antonio metro areas saw up to 0.1–0.25 in of ice from the storm.
 Freezing rain was observed falling in Corpus Christi and Laredo as well.
 The freezing rain and snow from the system resulted in numerous structural collapses across parts of the Deep South.
 Also, much of northern Texas and southern Oklahoma picked up over 6 in of snow, with one location in southern Oklahoma reporting 17 in of snow depth after the storm.
 Much of southwestern Arkansas also saw over 10 in of snow.
 In Little Rock, 11.8 in of snow fell, bringing the snow depth up to a record 15 in.
 Further south, 14 in of snow fell, with snow depths of over 20 in after the storm.
 A band of heavy snow set up on the back edge of the storm in southeastern Texas, with Del Rio picking up 9.7 in of snow, breaking the 24-hour snowfall record there, which had not been broken since 1985.

 Over 2.6 million people were left without power across the Deep South during the storm, adding to damage caused by the previous winter storm.
 In an animal sanctuary in San Antonio, over a dozen animals died during the storm.
 The deaths were blamed to heavy snow and extreme cold due to the winter storm.
 Several states in the Deep South cancelled COVID-19 vaccination shipments.
 In northwest Louisiana, major highways such as I-20 had to be closed due to heavy snow and ice from the storm.
 Five people were killed in Houston alone due to the wintry weather.
 Hundreds of thousands of people in Texas and bordering states were placed under boil water advisories during and right after the storm.
 Hundreds of crashes occurred on roadways across the region, with injuries and fatalities occurring as well.
 In Mississippi, lack of snow removal equipment resulted in snow and ice coating roadways for days after the storm.
 In Dallas, two ice hockey games between the Stars and the Tampa Bay Lightning scheduled for February 18 and 20 were postponed, due to the recent winter storms.
+The NBA also postponed a game in Houston between the Rockets and the Indianapolis Pacers.